fgouget/typos/Readme.txt

   multiple languages.
 It would be nice if typos supported multiple languages and could be told, through the configuration files, which language to use when checking a specific file.

-* Add support for Wikipedia's list of most common typos.